Business 401(k) Services / Plan Administration

 There are also variations that can give the employer more flexibility in how they contribute to employee accounts.
 When thinking about an overall employer match rate, one major factor to consider is how your match style fits with your business goals.

 There are three primary ways to implement a 401(k) employer match:

-- Dollar-for-dollar match: An employer will match employee contributions dollar-for-dollar up to a certain percentage of the employee’s total compensation.
-This has recently become the most common employer match arrangement.
+An employer will match employee contributions dollar-for-dollar up to a certain percentage of the employee's total compensation.
+For example, a 100% match of up to 3% of an employee's compensation.

-- Stretch match: In a “stretch” contribution setup, the employer matches 50% of employee contributions up to a certain percentage of the employee’s total compensation.
-For example, an employer might do a 50% match up to 8% of an employee’s compensation, for a total maximum contribution of 4% of the employee’s salary.
+An employer matches 50% of employee contributions up to a certain percentage of the employee's total compensation.
+For example, 50% match up to 8% of an employee's compensation, for a total match of 4% of the employee's salary.

 Determining which option to use for your employer contribution will inform how your match works, and what total amount your employees will need to contribute in order to receive their full match from you.

 For employers, a 401(k) employer match offers a strong tax benefit.
 Since 401(k) match dollars are seen as compensation, they will lower an employer’s taxable income for the year, also reducing their tax liability.
 Also, when it comes to securing talent, 401(k) match can help employers stand out against the competition.
 Especially in cases where a potential hire is considering more than one offer, employer match could be what tips the scales in one direction over the other.